backdrop-contrib/protected_forms/README.md

 Description
 -----------
-**Protected Submissions** is a light-weight, non-intrusive spam protection module that enables rejection of node, comment, webform, user profile, contact form and revision log submissions which contain undesired language scripts or preset patterns.
+**Protected Forms** is a light-weight, non-intrusive spam protection module that enables rejection of node, comment, webform, user profile, contact form and revision log submissions which contain undesired language scripts or preset patterns.